syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Rows-and-Columns-Manipulation.md

 N> Row and Column indexes are "one based".

-There is an alternative way to auto-fit row or column is by accessing the row or column, which is shown in the below code snippet.
+There is an alternative way to auto-fit row or column is by accessing the row or column, which is shown in the following code snippet.

 {% tabs %}
 {% highlight c# %}